cbragg9/Weather-Dashboard/README.md

 previously searched cities weather.

 # Latest Commit
+-Reformatted on click into a single event handler for all buttons with if statement to improve DRY

+# Previous Commits
 -Added event handler for buttons created after cities are searched
 -Additional descriptive comments

-# Previous Commits
 -Removed HTML elements from index that will be created by Javascript
 -Created new API call for 5 day forecast values
 -Created new function to create and display 5 divs for the 5-Day Forecast